Over the past week, news of the TerraUSD (UST) stablecoin becoming un-pegged from the U.S. dollar has reverberated throughout the crypto world.

 Backed by other cryptocurrencies, these stablecoins are typically over-collateralized to guard against extreme price fluctuations.
 Crypto-backed stablecoins might hold as much as 150% of their market cap to ensure sufficient liquidity.

 3. Commodity-Backed Stablecoins

-Though less common, these stablecoins use commodities as collateral—most often gold, but also silver, oil, and real estate.
-Though not their main purpose, in a way, investing in these stablecoins gives you exposure to other alternative investments.
+Though less common, these stablecoins use commodities as collateral-most often gold, but also silver, oil, and real estate.
+In a way, investing in these stablecoins gives you exposure to other alternative investments.

 Examples of commodity-backed stablecoins: PAXG, XAUT